-Over the course of the next few days, the attorneys with the Law Office of Bryan Fagan would like to spend some time talking with you about what you can expect in your own family law cases experience.
+Over the next few days, the attorneys with the Law Office of Bryan Fagan would like to spend some time talking with you about what you can expect in your own family law cases experience.
 No two cases are the same, and you cannot expect to learn everything you need to know from reading this guide or from talking to a neighbor who got divorced five years ago.
 However, more information is better than less information- especially when the source of that information has been through divorces and child custody cases of all kinds across southeast Texas.

 Act professional, Be professional

-If you find yourself in need of going to court for any reason associated with your family law case you should be aware that a courthouse and your courtroom are not your houses or your lawyer's office.
+If you find yourself in need of going to court for any reason associated with your family law case, you should be aware that a courthouse and your courtroom are not your houses or your lawyer's office.
 As such, you should expect to see people behaving a bit differently.
 You should follow suit.
 That doesn't mean that you should live in fear of going to the courthouse, but it does mean that you should be aware of what sort of behavior is expected of you.

 My point is that when you are in the courthouse, that sort of behavior needs to change.
 You need to be aware that you are being watched as soon as you step foot in your courthouse.
 In some large counties like Harris, you will feel like one of a couple of thousand people because that is exactly what you are.
-In smaller counties like Liberty or Chambers you will feel like one of a couple of people because, depending on the day and time of your hearing, you may be just one of a few people in the building.
-Either way, your opposing party, their attorney, their family, and even courtroom personnel can observe how you act as soon as you walk inside.
+In smaller counties like Liberty or Chambers, you will feel like one of a couple of people because, depending on the day and time of your hearing, you may be just one of a few people in the building.
+Either way, your opposing party, attorney, family, and even courtroom personnel can observe how you act as soon as you walk inside.

 Answering questions in your hearing

-Respect will get you a long way in the courtroom
+Respect will get you a long way in the courtroom.

-Children- leave them at home
+Children- leave them at home.

 I know that the focus of your family law case is likely to be your children- as it ought to be.
-However, courtrooms typically are not a place for kids and judges bar children from their courtrooms in most situations.
+However, courtrooms typically are not a place for kids, and judges bar children from their courtrooms in most situations.
 Other than a final adoption hearing, I cannot recall a single instance where I saw that children were allowed in a courtroom.
-Do not bring the child into court and then expect someone there to be able to watch your child.
+Do not bring the child into court and then expect someone there to watch your child.
 Arrange for a sitter ahead of time and avoid any issues on the day of your hearing or trial.

 How should you expect your marital estate to be handled in a family law case?